kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 import { mintToken } from '@kadena/client-utils/marmalade';
 ```

-## Common Things

-### CommonProps
+## CommonProps

-This interface provides common properties used across various functions, including metadata for transaction control, additional capabilities or additional signers for granular control.
+Use the `CommomProps` interface to access common properties—including metadata for transaction control, additional capabilities, or additional signers—that are used by other functions.

 ```typescript
 export interface CommonProps {